opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 > Agent Framework is an experimental feature released in OpenSearch 2.12 and not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/ml-commons/issues/1161).

-> This tutorial doesn't explain what's retrieval-augmented generation(RAG).
+> This tutorial doesn't explain what retrieval-augmented generation(RAG) is.

-This tutorial explains how to use conversational flow agent to build RAG application by leveraging your OpenSearch data as knowledge base.
+This tutorial explains how to use a conversational flow agent to build  a RAG application by using your OpenSearch data as knowledge base.

 Note: You should replace the placeholders with prefix `your_` with your own value